-- The Chairperson or two Board Members can request a special meeting of the Board by writing to the Secretary with details of the business to be discussed.
-The Secretary will send a copy of the request to all Board Members within three working days of receiving it.
+- The Chairperson, the Parent or two Board Members can request a special meeting of the Board by writing to the Secretary with details of the business to be discussed.
+The Secretary will send a copy of the request to all Board Members and to the Parent within three working days of receiving it.
 The meeting will take place at a place mutually convenient for the majority of Board Members, normally the usual place where Board Meetings are held, between 10 and 14 days after the Secretary receives the request. - No other business may be discussed at the meeting other than the business for which the meeting has been called. - 56.3 If the Secretary does not call the special meeting as set out above, the Chairperson or the Board Members who request the meeting can call the meeting.
-In this case, they must write to all Board Members at least seven days before the date of the meeting.

-If a Board Member does not receive notice of the meeting, this will not prevent the meeting going ahead.
+In this case, they must write to all Board Members at least seven days before the date of the meeting. - If a Board Member (other than the Parent Appointee) does not receive notice of the meeting, this will not prevent the meeting going ahead.